 You can choose one or several gamification strategies to introduce in your app, depending on the app’s type and goals.

 Think of a language learning app, Duolingo.
 Since 2018, Duolingo has grown its Daily Active Users (DAU) 4x!
 One of the success keys is gamification.
-Users do everything to keep their learning strike, not missing a single day of lessons so that they do not lose their progress.
+Users do everything to keep their learning streak, not missing a single day of lessons so that they do not lose their progress.
 Such dedication has even become a meme and is definitely an example of successful gamification for high engagement rates.

 Remember some important rules of gamification in mobile apps: